cloudcreativity/laravel-json-api/README.md

 });
 ```

-If every route in your application is a JSON API endpoint, then you can set the `C::IS_GLOBAL` option to true.
+If every route in your application is a JSON API endpoint, then you can set the `C::IS_GLOBAL` option to `true`.
 This will install the same piece of middleware on the HTTP Kernel, so that it is invoked for every request.

 #### Defining Endpoints